-One of the main advantages for being in alliance is that you can use territorial teleporter to teleport to your alliance within territory regardless of passes being controlled by another alliance.
-Being in an alliance also means you will have access to a wide range of perks such as chests, alliance technologies that boosts your resources, troops, buildings and few other things.
+One of the main advantages of being in an alliance is that you can use the territorial teleporter to teleport your alliance within territory regardless of passes being controlled by another alliance.

-Although, in this guide I will be talking about Alliance Territory and how to manage it in Rise of Kingdoms effectively.
-This involves planning ahead to maximize your control over the map while getting plenty of resources to support your alliance initiatives.
-Before we start, here’s some perks for being in top alliances:
+Although, in this guide, I will be talking about Alliance Territory and how to manage it in Rise of Kingdoms effectively.
+It involves planning to maximize your control over the map while getting plenty of resources to support your alliance initiatives.
+Before we start, here are some perks for being in top alliances:

 - Alliance resource buildings produce a steady flow of resources that you can claim.

-- Gathering in alliance territory gives you 25% harvesting speed bonus.
+- Gathering in alliance territory gives you a 25% harvesting speed bonus.